jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 <p style="font-size: .75em; font-style: italic;">number of passing runs divided by the total number of runs over a period of time</p>

 {{% note %}}
-Success rate is another indicator, alongside mean time to recovery, of the stability of your application development process.
-However, the impact of success rate on both customers and development teams can vary according to a number of factors.
-Did the failure occur on the default branch or a development branch?
+Along with MTTR, success rate is another indicator of the stability of your AppDev process.
+But, the impact of success rate on customers and developers varies according to a few factors: What branch was the failure on (default or dev)?
 Did the workflow involve a deployment?
-How important is the application or service being tested?
+How important is the app or service?
 {{% /note %}}

 ---